 Here’s how Red to Green transaction using Digicash played out:

-Even though the idea was good, it was implemented at only Mark Twain bank for a brief period in the 90s.
+This ideawas implemented at only one bank, Mark Twain, in the 90s.
 Without a user base the company had to close down.

 Later there were other proposals like b-money by Wei Dai and Bitgold by Nick Sbazo.
 Both also proposed to use cryptography to secure minting and distribution of money.

 In 2008, Satoshi Nakamoto proposed and released Bitcoin .
-His paper stated purpose was – “A purely peer-to-peer version of electronic cash would allow online payments to be sent directly from one party to another without going through a financial institution.
+The idea was to have – “A purely peer-to-peer version of electronic cash would allow online payments to be sent directly from one party to another without going through a financial institution.
 Digital signatures provide part of the solution, but the main benefits are lost if a trusted third party is still required to prevent double-spending.”

 Let’s unpack this: